jadehiggins00/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+This assignment features 6 music visualizers which are all interactively moving along to the song * Violence by GRIMES *

 # Instructions